balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 #### 3.Now we are inside the container2 and if we create app.js in myvolume then it gets reflected in container1 myvolume directory:

 ```
-# Start the Container2 with Volume from the Container1
+# 1.Start the Container2 with Volume from the Container1

 ubuntu@balasenapathi:~$ docker run -it --name container2 --volumes-from container1 ubuntu sh

-# List Directories in the Container2
+# 2.List Directories in the Container2

 root@6rvc9s246v03:/# ls
 bin  boot  dev	etc  home  lib	lib32  lib64  libx32  media  mnt  myvolume  opt  proc  root  run  sbin srv  sys  tmp  usr  var

-# Navigate to the Mounted Volume Directory in Container2
+# 3.Navigate to the Mounted Volume Directory in Container2

 root@6rvc9s246v03:/# cd myvolume

-# List Contents of the Mounted Volume in Container2
+# 4.List Contents of the Mounted Volume in Container2

 root@6rvc9s246v03:/# ls

-# Create a New File in the Volume in Container2
+# 5.Create a New File in the Volume in Container2

 root@6rvc9s246v03:/# touch app.js

-# Verify the New File "app.js" was created in Mounted Volume in Container2
+# 6.Verify the New File "app.js" was created in Mounted Volume in Container2

 root@6rvc9s246v03:/# ls
 app.js